Content Marketing for Startups: 12 Types of Content to Create

 5. Can generate leads and sales

 Including calls-to-action (CTAs) in your content, you can encourage readers to take the next step in their buyer’s journey, whether that’s signing up for a newsletter, downloading a white paper, or making a purchase.
+A clear and vivid CTA leads to increase conversions.
+Here is an example of including CTA in your content from Amerisleep.

 Common Content Marketing Mistakes to Avoid